Insecticides For Swimming Pools & Where To Buy

 Maintain the proper chemistry levels for your pool so algae doesn’t develop.
 Use chlorination at least twice a week especially if the pool is used more frequently.
 A shock treatment includes adding larger volumes of chlorine to the pool and stirring it to dissolve completely.
 This potentially is more effective than just adding small amounts and letting it dissolve naturally.
 The best time to add chlorine to the pool is in the evening and leave it to dissolve overnight.

 Skim your pool every day.
-Use your skimmer to remove dead bugs and algae spores that may have come into your pool so they don’t bloom.
+Use your skimmer to remove dead bugs algae spores that may have come into your pool so they don’t bloom.

 Cover your pool when it is not in use.
 This will keep everything out and not allow algae or the bugs that love them to sneak into your pool.